PaulinaCakalli/paulinacakalli.github.io/_posts/2019-07-31-Modeling-and-Forecasting-Vulnerabilities-on-Cyber-Security.markdown

 plot_grid(A, B, labels = c("", ""), align = "v")
 ```

-Below is presented the graphic results from ggseasonplot and ggmonthplot commands.
+Below is the representation of the graphic results from ggseasonplot and ggmonthplot commands.

 ![](../public/ggmonthplot-ggseasonplot.png)

 Figure 5.
 Visualization of the results from ggmonthplot and ggseasonplot

 Ggmonthplot gives an average for every month, which is calculated from all the data.
-As it can be seen from the graphic results there is no seasonality and the highest number of vulnerabilities is reached in December, from the other side the lowest number of vulnerabilities is reached in November.
+As it can be seen from the graphic results there is no seasonality and the highest number of vulnerabilities is reached in December, on the other side the lowest number of vulnerabilities is reached in November.

-Ggseasonplot is given to show if there is the presence of seasonality, but as it can be seen there is no seasonality and the number of vulnerabilities is very different from a year to the next.
+Ggseasonplot is used to show if there is the presence of seasonality.
+As it can be seen from the graphic representation, there is no seasonality and the number of vulnerabilities is very different from month to month.

 ## Modeling

-I have studied the time series methods like ARIMA (Auto Regressive Integrated Moving Average), ETS (Error, Trend, Seasonality) and ANN (Artificial Neural Networks).
+For this research, I studied the following time series methods: ARIMA (Auto Regressive Integrated Moving Average), ETS (Error, Trend, Seasonality) and ANN (Artificial Neural Networks).

 ```R
 # ARIMA